RemyG/remyg.ovh/blog/_posts/2018-07-29-nginx-reverse-proxy.md

 tags:
   - Docker
   - nginx
+description: Install and configure a Dockerized NGINX reverse proxy on a RaspberryPi.
 ---

 My home server setup is composed of several Raspberry Pi, where I host different web applications (this blog, an RSS reader, some home IOT apps...).
 I've decided to setup a front gateway, that proxies the request to the right server: